 - Avoid raw veggies or fruits that may have been washed with unfiltered water

-There are so many fantastic (albeit pricey by Filipino standards) restaurants in El Nido, you’ll have a difficult time deciding where to eat.
-You’ll find everything from pizza to ramen to Thai food, and everything in between.
-However what you won’t find a lot of is Filipino food.
+There are so many fantastic (albeit pricey by Filipino standards) restaurants in El Nido that you’ll have a difficult time deciding where to eat.
+You’ll find everything from pizza to ramen to Thai food, and everything in-between.
+However, what you won’t find a lot of is Filipino food.

 And that isn’t necessarily a bad thing.
-We found Filipino food to be disappointing every time we tried it.
-The flavors are strange and the meat is oily.
+Filipino food can be quite heavy and it’s great to have so much variety in a small town.
 That being said, be sure to try the tocino (sweet cured pork) with garlic rice at least once for breakfast during your stay in El Nido.

-- Republica Sunset Bar – the perfect place to watch sunset while enjoying a cold beer!
+- Republica Sunset Bar – is the perfect place to watch the sunset while enjoying a cold beer!
 Try the sashimi, it’s a fairly large portion for the price.

 - Happiness Beach Bar – we loved sitting in the swing seats at the bar while dining on shakshuka and hummus!

 - Altrove – many argue that they serve the best pizza in all of El Nido.
 Avoid the one in town as you’ll probably have to wait for a table, and instead, dine at the one that’s on the way to Las Cabanas Beach.
 It’s just as tasty and far less crowded!

 8. The Stray Dogs are in Poor Health

 Stray dogs are a staple all over South America and SE Asia so if you’ve traveled a bit you’re probably quite used to seeing them around.
 But generally, you find them to be in decent health.
 The locals feed them, they are treated kindly, and some countries even spay and neuter their strays.